-4.2.1 Outsourcing
+4.2.1 Development

-Much of the development work for our Clowder extractor services has been outsourced.
+Much of the original development work for our Clowder extractor services was outsourced.
 An experienced computer scientist was required to understand and implement the requirements that E-CAM has outlined, and his work was completed in December 2017.
 Nevertheless, the Clowder infrastructure is still under active development, mainly by the E-CAM software manager.